-Section B The probationary period for new employees, including employees hired through the Paramedic promotional process, shall end twelve (12) months following assignment to a Platoon shift, which shall be considered the first day that the new employee is eligible to respond to 911 calls.
-Successful completion of the probationary period shall include completion of the applicable first-year program.
-If a probationary employee misses more than 192 hours of 24-hour shift work in their probationary period, the employee's probationary period shall be extended by the time equivalent to the missing shifts.
+Section B The probationary period for new employees, shall end twelve (12) months following start of employment.
+Successful completion of the probationary period shall include completion of applicable first-year expectations.
+Excessive absences during the employee's probationary period may be grounds for extending probation.
 Failure to successfully complete probation as stated above shall result in termination or possible extension of probation if mutually agreed to between the Union and Department.

 Section C An employee's Employment Probationary period may be extended by mutual agreement between the Union and Department in order to meet the necessary requirements.
 Any extension of probation shall have a specific date when the extension will end, not to exceed three (3) months.
-In the event a probation is extended, a specific work plan shall be created to assist the employee in identifying and verifying the requirements that are met.
+In the event a probation is extended, a specific work plan shall be created to assist the employee in identifying and verifying the requirements are met.
 An employee who does not meet the requirements of the work plan shall be terminated.